DRobertCC/dBay/README.md

 ## About

-This app was written by a Codecooler, Isti Győrfi from Miskolc.
+This app was written by a Codecooler, Róbert Dancsó from Miskolc.
 # dBay